DDM-Lab/BruteForce_SQLi_Challenge/README.md

 ## Prerequisites

 You will need to have Docker and Docker Compose installed in your computer to run this.
 This is separate from Python requirements.
-To install Docker, follow the instructions on Docker's website for your platform.
+To install Docker, follow the instructions on Docker's website for your platform: *   Docker Installed https://www.docker.com/get-started/

 ## Setup and Running the Application